sanket1903/Resume-Builder-System/README.md

-# Project Title: Education-themed Resume Builder System
+# Project Title:  Resume Builder System

 Project Overview:
 The Education-themed Resume Builder System is a web-based application designed to assist users, particularly students and professionals in the education sector, in creating visually appealing and content-rich resumes.
 The system is developed using HTML, CSS, and JavaScript, providing an interactive and user-friendly interface.